msibtain3/Data-Science-and-Machine-Learning/README.md

 # Data-Science-and-Machine-Learning
-Performing exploratory data analysis on different datasets and applying various machine learning problems to solve the problems.
+Performing exploratory data analysis on different datasets, statistics used for ML problems, and applying various machine learning problems to solve the problems.